-The breakout pattern is Jason Bond’s least favorite pattern because you are always arriving to the party a little late that way.
+The breakout pattern is my least favorite pattern because you are always arriving to the party a little late that way.
 In other words, you are always chasing and buying after a lot of other traders.
-Instead, Jason Bond positions on an oversold RSI.
+Instead, it is better to position on an oversold RSI.

 What is a pivot point in stock technical analysis?

 A pivot point is the average of the high, low, and closing prices from the previous trading day.

 The most common method for calculating pivot points is called the five-point system.
 The five-point system uses the previous day’s low, high, and close, plus two resistance levels and two support levels (5 points total) to calculate the pivot point.
 Here is the calculation:

 R2 = P + (H – L) = P + (R1 – S1)